Variable star: Long period variables

 Mira variables are aging red giant stars nearing the end of their active life on asymptotic giant branch (AGB).
 They have radial pulsation periods that can range from under 100 to over 2,000 days, although most are in the 200±to day range.
-They fade and brighten over a range of 8 magnitudes, a thousand fold change in luminosity.
+They fade and brighten over a range of 8 magnitudes, a thousandfold change in luminosity.
 Mira itself, also known as Omicron Ceti (ο Cet), varies in brightness from almost 2nd magnitude to as faint as 10th magnitude with a period of roughly 332 days.
 The very large visual amplitudes are mainly due to the shifting of energy output between visual and infra-red as the temperature of the star changes.
 In a few cases, Mira variables show dramatic period changes over a period of decades, thought to be related to the thermal pulsing cycle of the most advanced AGB stars.